(Font too small?)

 Other Articles

 Our Roger's Tree section contains most of our articles and records, tucked away in a descendant tree filing system, starting from Roger1.
+Our DOR1 section contains all the newsletters published by Nancy's Corresponding Society—Descendants of Roger Terrill of Milford, Connecticut, which was active from 1989 to 1995.
 Check the Site Guide for more detail.

-If you’ve been wondering how to share those old family records with others who might be vitally interested, you can do it by sending us photocopies.
+If you've been wondering how to share your old family Bible records and/or pictures with others who might be vitally interested, you can do it by sending us photocopies.
 Contact Conrad.
 Other old records are welcome, too.

 New on DOR